Medically reviewed by Drugs.com. Last updated on Jan 29, 2019.

 Neuromuscular & skeletal: Back pain (3%), limb pain (2%), muscle spasm (1%)

-<1%, postmarketing, and/or case reports: Agranulocytosis, anaphylactic shock, anaphylaxis, angioedema, cerebral hemorrhage, cholestasis, epidural hematoma, gastrointestinal hemorrhage, hemiparesis, hemophthalmos, hepatitis, hepatic injury (Liakoni 2014), hypersensitivity reaction, intra-articular bleeding, intracranial hemorrhage, jaundice, retroperitoneal hemorrhage, Stevens-Johnson syndrome, subdural hematoma, thrombocytopenia (<100,000/mm3 or <50% baseline)
+<1%, postmarketing, and/or case reports: Agranulocytosis, anaphylactic shock, anaphylaxis, angioedema, cerebral hemorrhage, cholestasis, decreased hemoglobin, DRESS syndrome, hematoma at injection site, hemiparesis, hemophthalmos, hepatitis, hepatic injury, hypersensitivity reaction, intracranial hemorrhage, jaundice, retroperitoneal hemorrhage, spinal hematoma, Stevens-Johnson syndrome, subdural hematoma, thrombocytopenia

 Concerns related to adverse effects:

 • Bleeding: The most common complication is bleeding; major hemorrhages (eg, intracranial, GI, retinal, epidural hematoma, adrenal bleeding) have been reported.
 Certain patients are at increased risk of bleeding; risk factors include bacterial endocarditis, congenital or acquired bleeding disorders, vascular retinopathy, thrombocytopenia, recent puncture of large vessels or organ biopsy, stroke, intracerebral surgery, or other neuraxial procedure, severe uncontrolled hypertension, renal impairment, recent major surgery, recent major bleeding (intracranial, GI, intraocular, or pulmonary), concomitant use of drugs that affect hemostasis, and advanced age.
 Monitor for signs and symptoms of bleeding (weakness, dizziness, unexplained edema).
 Prompt clinical evaluation is warranted with any unexplained decrease in hemoglobin or blood pressure.
 Andexanet alfa is available for reversal of rivaroxaban in patients experiencing life-threatening or uncontrolled bleeding.
 Rivaroxaban is highly protein-bound, therefore, hemodialysis is ineffective.
 Protamine sulfate and vitamin K are not expected to affect the anticoagulant activity of rivaroxaban.
 Depending on the bleeding severity, activated oral charcoal should be considered if ingestion occurred within 1 to 2 hours of presentation.
 The following alternative options may also be considered depending on specific clinical scenario: 4-factor unactivated prothrombin concentrate (PCC) (eg, Kcentra) or 4-factor activated prothrombin complex concentrate (aPCC) (eg, FEIBA).
 Some studies and case reports have shown moderate success in correcting coagulation tests with some of these agents; however, correction of coagulation tests does not imply reversal of the anticoagulation effect of the medication (AHA/ASA [Hemphill 2015; EHRA [Heidbuchel 2015]; NCS/SCCM [Frontera 2016]).